ci-bonfire/Sprint/myth/_docs_src/forge/overview.md

 Click through for a list of [provided generators](forge/generators).

+## Command Help
+When you need to get additional help about how to use a command you can type add the option `-h` or `-help` after the command name.

+	$ php sprint forge controller -help

+This will print out  a long man-page-like description of how to use the command.

 ## Global Options
 The following options are available to all generators and can impact the way they work.